How Car Insurance Premiums Are Calculated: The Complete Guide to Rate Setting

 Claim Frequency × Claim Severity + Expenses + Profit Margin = Base Premium

-Actuaries identify "cost drivers" — the factors with the strongest statistical relationship to future losses — and weigh them accordingly.
+Actuaries identify "cost drivers," the factors with the strongest statistical relationship to future losses, and weigh them accordingly.
 Insurers then assign base rates by coverage type (liability, collision, comprehensive) to each territory class, then layer on individual adjustments.
-Full coverage now averages approximately $2,124–$2,685 per year nationally as of 2026, though the stakes for accurate pricing continue to rise.
+Full coverage now averages approximately $2,276 to $2,564 per year nationally in mid-2026, depending on the data source, with ValuePenguin projecting an increase of less than 1% (0.67%) year-over-year, the smallest since 2022.

 Modern Underwriting Algorithms